Orthodontic treatment is used to improve the appearance, position and function of crooked or abnormally arranged teeth.

 Problems with crooked and out-of-place teeth are quite common in the UK.
 It’s thought around a third of 12-year-olds would benefit from some degree of orthodontic treatment.

 How can I access orthodontic treatment?

-In most cases, you or your child will be referred to an orthodontist by your dentist, although you may be able to seek treatment directly.
+In most cases, you or your child will be referred to an Orthodontist by your Dentist, although patients who wish to pay privately may be able to seek treatment directly.